ehrpg/qstar/docs/index.md

 | Get Perk     |        2 |
 | Remove Flaw  |        2 |
 | Trade        |        1 |

+!!! note "Cheaper improvements"
+    Sometimes, a GM can decide that an improvement doesn't require as much downtime as listed above.
+For example, a character that focused on strength rather than charisma, may be attending a political party.
+Even if he didn't accomplish anything during the event, he may still have learned a trick or two.
+The GM could now reduce the downtime cost to 7 instead of 10 for improving the characters charisma.

 ## Abilities
   - while playing, only if GM agrees, `100 000` Cr. per point